GayatriVadaparty/Portfolio/src/content/posts/01-Understanding DS with treasure hunt game.md

 ---
-title: "Understanding Data Structures with a Treasure Hunt Game"
+Title: "Understanding Data Structures with a Treasure Hunt Game"
-publishedAt: 2022-06-15
+PublishedAt: 2022-06-15
-description: "I'll give you a bunch of tasks where you can assume and co-relate the situations here with data structures in Computer Science."
+Description: "I'll give you a bunch of tasks where you can assume and co-relate the situations here with data structures in Computer Science."
-isPublish: true
+IsPublish: true
 ---
 # Understanding Data Structures with a Treasure Hunt Game!